be-hase/kuery-client/docs/detekt.md

 # Detekt Custom Rules

-If you use dynamic values without bind, there is a possibility of causing SQL Injection.
-To prevent this, we provide Detekt custom rules.
+Incorrect usage can result in SQL injection.
+To detect such cases, we provide custom Detekt rules.

-To ensure safety, it is recommended to use this feature.

 ## How to use